Contemporary Debates in Media Sociology: Audiences, Publics & Digital Media SOCIO4047

 In the last two decades, the media have been transformed by the advent of digital technologies, and their increasing integration into every aspect of our social, cultural and political lives.
 The fundamental concerns of media sociology remain the same - the theorisation of and empirical approaches to the relationship between media and society.
 What is the role of the media in driving social and political change?
 In what way do media shape interpretations of social experience and how might they offer us space to forge collective difference and identity?
 However, the changing nature of these processes, and the continuing usefulness of the conceptual tools that exist to analyse them, are the subject of much debate in the context of the 'post-broadcast age'.

 The course will set out the key theoretical arguments in relation to the impacts of traditional media, including competing notions of media as ideology - and those which emphasise audience agency and the dynamics of resistance.
 It will then explore the work of new media theorists who attempt to conceptualise the transformative impact of digital technologies, addressing the continuities and breaks with previous traditions.
-For example, we will examine claims that social media may act as facilitators of a more participatory public sphere, and conversely those that argue our intensely individualised media is a manifestation of neoliberal consumerism, and distorts public resistance to it.
-Across the course, we will draw on contemporary illustrations including Trump's war on the mainstream, the rise of the alt-right and gendered violence in Game of Thrones.
-This course builds on Sociology of the Media 1, which focused on processes of media production rather than reception, but you do not have to have taken Media 1 to opt for this course.
+For example, we will examine claims that social media may act as facilitators of a more participatory public sphere and, conversely, those that argue our intensely individualised media is a manifestation of neoliberal consumerism and distorts public resistance to it.
+Across the course, we will draw on contemporary illustrations including trolling as political and everyday public discourse, the rise of the alt-right and the media's response to the climate emergency.

 20 contact hours over the course of a single semester.
 This will normally consist of 2 hours per week and may be a combination of lectures and seminars/workshops.